Aswang: The ghoul

 Ghoul aswang are described as humanoid but generally hidden.
-Their diet consists of human corpses, they are carrion-eaters.
+Their diet consists of human corpses; they are carrion-eaters.
 Their nails and teeth are sharp and strong to help with the theft and consumption of the corpses.
 Their diet makes them smell rank and pungent.
 They gather in trees near cemeteries to exhume and consume the fresh burials.

-Behaviour
+Folk beliefs

+Behavior

-Aswang commonly dwell at night in locations such as cemeteries and woods, as their powers are significantly, or sometimes totally, reduced during the daytime.
+Aswangs commonly dwell at night in locations such as cemeteries and woods, as their powers are significantly, or sometimes totally, reduced during the daytime.
 However, despite being described as wild monsters that often live in the wilderness and outskirts of society, aswang are also described as creatures that are capable of living within close proximity of or even within the confines of a village, leading to several reports of aswang attacks within large, populated towns and cities.
 Their ability to adapt and live within the urban and rural environments populated by humans while still maintaining their feral, monstrous nature is cited as a feature that distinguishes aswang from most other monsters.
 Aswang also generally have a fear of light.
 Wakes were often brightly lit to ensure that aswang would not come to the funeral to steal and devour the corpse.
-They also have a disdain for noise, but rare occasions describe aswang attending noisy parties.
+They also have a disdain for noise, but on rare occasions, described as aswang attending noisy parties.

-Aswang are traditionally described as one-dimensional monsters and inherently evil by nature with no explicable motives beyond harming and devouring other creatures.
-Their overtly evil behaviour may be described as an inversion of traditional Filipino values.
+Aswang are traditionally described as one-dimensional monsters and inherently evil by nature, with no explicable motives beyond harming and devouring other creatures.
+Their overtly evil behaviour may be described as an reversal of traditional Filipino values.
 Traditional aswang have no bias when selecting their prey and will not hesitate to target their own kin: an inversion of the traditional Filipino value of strong kinship and family closeness.
-Aswang are described to be unclean and favor raw human meat to the food found in traditional Filipino culture.
-The aswang are also often described to be lewd in behaviour, with female aswang often exposing their genitals to contrast values of traditional modesty.
+Aswang are described as being unclean and favoring raw human meat over the food found in traditional Filipino culture.
+The aswang are also often described as lewd in behaviour, with female aswang often exposing their genitals to contrast with the values of traditional modesty.